Skip to main content

 American privacy law giving California residents control over their personal information

-The CCPA (California Consumer Privacy Act) is a groundbreaking privacy law that took effect in January 2020, giving California residents extensive rights over their personal information:
+The CCPA (California Consumer Privacy Act) is a groundbreaking privacy law that took effect in January 2020, giving California residents extensive rights over their personal information.
+In January 2023, the CPRA (California Privacy Rights Act) amendments came into force, significantly expanding protections and establishing the CPPA (California Privacy Protection Agency) as a dedicated enforcement body:

 • Right to know- What information is collected, how it's used, and to whom it's sold